 Step 5: Track

-Just like a domestic payment, once a cross-border payment has been made and processed, your finance team will need to track whether the payment has been approved and settled.
-Unfortunately, two-way communication between payer and payee via their financial institutions is not always available.
-The payer may be informed that a payment is declined while the payee isn’t notified.
-If there are delays or hidden fees, both finance teams may spend time retracing the steps of the process to resolve the issue.
+Once a cross-border payment is processed, your finance team still needs to confirm it was approved and settled.
+Two-way communication between payer and payee institutions isn’t always available, so a payer may learn a payment was declined while the payee never gets notified.
+Delays or hidden fees can send both teams retracing the process to resolve the issue.

-While it’s exciting to work with international teams, making payments across borders brings about its own set of challenges.
-Here are the top four as identified by the Financial Stability Board (FSB).
+Cross-border payments bring their own set of challenges.
+Here are the top four identified by the Financial Stability Board (FSB).

 1. High fees